dennisfelczy/OpenAI_Document_Analyzer/README.md

 The application also provides Speech to text and Text to Speech functionality to increase accessibility (currently English and German)

-Questions and Queries are stored in the topics subfolder of the project, so that you can easily reuse them i.e. for quantative prompt testing with prompt flow.
+Questions and Queries are stored in the topics subfolder of the project, so that you can easily reuse them i.e. for quantitative prompt testing with prompt flow.

 For a good demonstration I would suggest you import a set of documents and include information (topics) that you try to find in the documents and the pages that humans would normally look at to gather the information.